 Symptoms of Depression

 In fact, a gloomy emotional state is only one of the possible manifestations of depression.
 Some people who are depressed “switch off” emotionally, feeling no happiness, anxiety or even sadness.
 Others may become very volatile in their feelings, easily turning angry or irritated.
 Undirected, irrational guilt or anxiety is also common.
 The inner lives of human beings are complicated, and it would be a mistake to think that everyone should feel the same under the same circumstances.

 How a person feels is only one symptom of major depression.
 One of the most important indicators that a person is depressed is a change in behavior, such as withdrawing from their normal activities or eating much less or more than they used to.
 Insomnia, constant tiredness and difficulty concentrating can have literally dozens of causes but may be related to depression if found in combination with some of the other symptoms.

 However, the most important distinction between normal, healthy sadness and depression as a mental illness is the amount of time they persist.
-I might feel sad for half a minute if I discover that I’ve run out of coffee, while it would take months or years to recover from the loss of a loved one.
+According to Simon Rego, PsyD, associate professor of clinical psychiatry.
+“Depression symptoms are particularly troubling if someone displays more than one, or if they persist for more than two weeks,” I might feel sad for half a minute if I discover that I’ve run out of coffee, while it would take months or years to recover from the loss of a loved one.
 The initial emotional dive is rapid, and while the path back up is not always smooth, it at least trends generally upward.

 With depression, generally regarded as a condition which lasts for at least two weeks and can become permanent, there may be periods of improvement followed by recurring declines.
 This means that a person’s emotional state has become disconnected from the event which caused it, and clinical depression is the most likely explanation.